aws-samples/sample-s3-rollback-tool/README.md

 ## KMS permissions

 The roles created by this tool **will not have IAM or KMS permissions to any KMS keys**.
-If you have have objects in scope that are encrypted with KMS, or you have specified that the solution should use a KMS key when copying objects, or your bucket has default encruption set to a KMS key, you will need to update permissions before starting the Batch Operations copy jobs (Scenario 3).
+If you have have objects in scope that are encrypted with KMS, or you have specified that the solution should use a KMS key when copying objects, or your bucket has default encryption set to a KMS key, you will need to update permissions before starting the Batch Operations copy jobs (Scenario 3).
 The ARNs that require permissions are shows in the `CopyRole3b` and `CopyRole3c` output of the CloudFormation script.

 Permissions required:
 - KMS decrypt for object versions to be copied